Richard Wiseman (surgeon): Civil War years

 Wiseman learned surgery on the battlefield.
 During the First English Civil War, he joined the royalist army of the west, then under the nominal command of the Prince of Wales.
 He was present at the first battle of Weymouth on 9 February 1645.
 He remained in Weymouth during the siege, and subsequently seems to have accompanied the royalist forces into Somerset and Cornwall; he was present at the siege at Taunton, and took part in the fighting of Truro.

 The royalist army was then under the command of Ralph Hopton, 1st Baron Hopton.
 After the defeat at Truro, on his own account, Wiseman was the only surgeon who continuously attended Charles, the Prince of Wales, from the west of England to France, Holland, and Scotland, in the years 1646–1650.
 He was at first attached to the troops in attendance on the prince, but when Surgeon Richard Pile (Pyle) returned to England he became the prince's immediate medical attendant.

 Wiseman accompanied Prince Charles from Jersey to France, and from France to The Hague, where news arrived in February 1649 of the execution of Charles I. From The Hague Wiseman accompanied Charles II to Breda, Flanders and back to France, arriving at St. Germains in August 1649.
 He then went to Jersey again, and when Charles left Holland in June 1650 Wiseman accompanied him to Scotland.
 He was taken prisoner at the battle of Worcester (3 September 1651) and marched to Chester, where he was kept in captivity.

-Having procured a pass, Wiseman arrived in London about February 1652, and was admitted to the Barber-Surgeons' Company, 23 March 1652.
+Having procured a pass, Wiseman arrived in London about February 1652, and was admitted to the Company of Barbers and Surgeons of London, 23 March 1652.
 He acted for a time as assistant to Edward Molines of St. Thomas's Hospital.
 Then he set up in practice for himself, living in the Old Bailey at the sign of the King's Head, where he had royalist patients.
 Early in 1654 he was rearrested on a charge of assisting Read, a patient, to escape from the Tower of London, and in March 1654 he was sent a prisoner to Lambeth House.
 It appears that he owed his liberty to friends.

 Wiseman wrote that he served for three years in the Spanish navy, and from the evidence it has been deduced that this period was from 1654 to 1657.
 He was in Dunkirk, then a Spanish possession, and the Caribbean.